limeleaf-collective/website/content/blog/understanding-aws-iot-core-device-shadow-reported-desired-delta-state.md

 ### Setting a New Desired State

-A cloud application wants the light color to be white and the temperature to be 13.
-It publishes this JSON:
+Imagine you have a cloud application that must set a remote IoT device's light color to be white and its temperature to be 13.
+The application publishes this JSON to a specific [MQTT topic](https://docs.aws.amazon.com/iot/latest/developerguide/mqtt.html) for the device (e.g., `$aws/things/device123/shadow/update/delta`):

 ```json
 {